 TGbe editor: Please update the contents of this paragraph in this subclause as shown below:

 The Control Information subfield in an SRS Control subfield contains scheduling information for the non- TB PPDU containing the control response to the PPDU carrying the MPDU(s) containing the SRS Control subfield (see 35.3.16.5.2 (End time alignment of response PPDUs using SRS Control field)).
-The format of thesubfield is shown in Figure 9-33b (Control Information subfield format in an SRS Control subfield).
+The format of the Control Information (#17390) subfield is shown in Figure 9-33b (Control Information subfield format in an SRS Control subfield).

 B0 B7 B8 B9